 If fear is keeping you from speaking Spanish, it's important to push through that fear and start speaking soon.
 You'll feel the better of it once you do.

 If there's one thing I've learned throughout my language learning experiences it's that it will never get easier to start.
 The longer you leave it, the harder it gets!

-4 Ways To Start Speaking Spanish From Home
+4 Ways To Start Brushing Up On Your Spanish Speaking From Home

 Once you've committed to speaking Spanish regularly, how do you go about doing it?
 What if you can't travel to a Spanish-speaking country and don't have Spanish-speaking friends or relatives to practice with?

 There are many ways to speak Spanish no matter where you live: